Work About Sketchbook Contact

 Iterative Pivots Build Better Products

-Three full iterations revealed the initial modal-heavy approach was fundamentally wrong.
-The drag-and-drop pivot was only possible because we tested early and listened.
+Two full iterations revealed the initial approach was wrong.
+The drag-and-drop pivot was only possible because we tested early and listened to both users and engineers.

 04